Portfolio · 2026

 James Turrell

-For the way light becomes a room.
-Becomes a material.
-Becomes its own reason.
+For the way light and colour fills and becomes a room.

 Hilma af Klint